Black hole solutions in Cotton gravity coupled to nonlinear electrodynamics: Summary and Conclusion

 In Section \ref{sec:BHshadows}, we analyzed the parameter-dependent shadow radius of the three models, incorporating the effective geometry governing photon propagation due to NLED.
 For a static observer, we accounted for the non-asymptotically flat nature of these spacetimes and compared theoretical predictions with EHT observations, using the $1\sigma$ and $2\sigma$ bounds of Sgr A*'s shadow to constrain the parameter space \cite{Vagnozzi:2022moj}.
 Our results highlight distinct parameter space constraints among the models.
 For models I and II, the shadow radius increases with the magnetic charge $q$, with a stronger effect in model II.
 In model III, the shadow radius scales directly with $a$, while $k$ modulates this dependence, causing it to converge to the $a=0$ case as $k$ increases.
 Overall, these models remain compatible with current observational constraints, supporting their potential as descriptions of Sgr A*'s shadow.

 In summary, coupling NLED with CG has led to three new charged, spherically symmetric black hole solutions, extending classical geometries while maintaining the core features of this alternative gravity theory.
+While the analysis of the energy conditions is an important first step towards assessing the viability of these models, it is not sufficient on its own, and several important consistency checks remain as possible avenues of future research.
+For example, the study of the unitarity and causality conditions \cite{Shabad:2011hf} could yield more profound insights into the presence of tachyons and ghost-like states in these models.
+This is particularly relevant in the context of NLED frameworks coupled to GR (and thereby extensions of GR), as static, spherically symmetric magnetic solutions of the GR-NLED field equations have been shown to always violate the causality and unitarity conditions at some point near a regular center \cite{Bronnikov:2022ofk}.

+Additionally, studying the metric stability of these solutions under linear perturbations or via the study of their quasinormal modes and analyzing their thermodynamic properties (e.g., entropy, specific heat, temperature) would provide a better understanding of these solutions' stability and whether they are physically realizable.
+In this regard, it has been recently noted that gravitational models based on a tensor with rank greater than 2 (i.e., such as Cotton gravity) do not allow for an interpretation of parameters such as the black hole mass in terms of conserved quantities \cite{Altas:2025pvg}.
+Additionally, although this limitation can be circumvented when studying the black hole shadow by resorting to measurements of the local mass (see the discussion in subsection C.T. in \cite{Vagnozzi:2022moj} and references therein), this remains an obstacle with regards to analyzing these models' thermodynamic properties and spacetime stability, which rely on a well-defined notion of mass.

 Future work could explore their regularization, dyonic extensions, black bounce configurations, and additional models based on well-motivated NLED frameworks (e.g., \cite{Born:1934gh,Born:1934ji,Heisenberg:1936nmg,Bandos:2020jsw}).
 Furthermore, NLED offers a refined framework that may alleviate some of CG's intrinsic issues, opening avenues for stability analysis and thermodynamic investigations.
 While the shadow radius constraints from EHT provide a preliminary assessment, further observational tests will be essential to impose tighter parameter bounds and distinguish these models from other viable alternatives.

 \acknowledgments{ FSNL acknowledges support from the Funda\c{c}\~{a}o para a Ci\^{e}ncia e a Tecnologia (FCT) Scientific Employment Stimulus contract with reference CEECINST/00032/2018, and funding through the research grants UIDB/04434/2020, UIDP/04434/2020 and PTDC/FIS-AST/0054/2021.
 MER thanks CNPq for partial financial support.
 This study was supported in part by the Coordenção de Aperfeioamento de Pessoal de Nível Superior - Brazil (CAPES) - Financial Code 001. }